steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 The x-amz headers are custom to Amazon S3; they may or may not be replicated by other stores.
-The `header.ETag` header is one which is used for etag queries; stores which do not return this lack the ability to reject GET requests made with different etag versions, preventing S3A from detect and failing on any changes in files updated while being read
+The `header.ETag` header is one which is used for etag queries; stores which do not return this lack the ability to reject GET requests made with different etag versions, preventing S3A from detecting and failing on any changes in files updated while being read.

 The cloudstore `locatefiles` command uses the same listing classes as is used for scanning directory trees in MapReduce queries and Spark jobs where the set of input files is not